 Young Stoneman attended the Jamestown Academy, in Jamestown, New York, until the age of 18.
 In 1842, he entered the United States Military Academy where he roomed with future Confederate General Thomas “Stonewall” Jackson.
 Among Stoneman’s other classmates were future Union General George B. McClellan, and future Confederate General George E. Pickett.
 Stoneman graduated from the Academy in 1846, ranked 33rd out of his class of 59 cadets.

 U.S. Army Officer

 Following his graduation from West Point, army officials brevetted Stoneman as a second lieutenant with the 1st Dragoons, on July 1, 1846.
-He served with the Mormon Battalion during the Mexican-American War (1846–1848), although he did not see any combat action against Mexican soldiers.
+He served with the Mormon Battalion during the Mexican-American War (1846–1848), although he did not see any combat action.
 Established in 1846, the battalion of over 500 Mormon volunteers helped the United States secure much of the Southwest and California.

 Army of the Potomac Chief of Cavalry

 Stoneman returned east and received an assignment to the defenses of Washington, DC. in May 1861.
 On May 9, the army promoted Stoneman to major and assigned him to the 1st Cavalry.
 On June 20, George B. McClellan selected Stoneman to serve as his adjutant in Western Virginia.
 A few weeks later, on August 13, the War Department commissioned Stoneman as a brigadier general in the volunteer army and appointed him as Chief of Cavalry of the Army of the Potomac.

 On November 22, 1861, Stoneman married Mary Oliver Hardisty of Baltimore.
 Their marriage produced four children.